Hack3rz-Official/annotation-web-service/annotation-service/README.md

 Please also make sure that a MongoDB instance is running and configured using the environment variable.
 If you run this service as part of the global docker-compose for all the services then the database is run and configured automatically.

+**Note:** Because this service depends on other microservices from the AnnotationWebService project, we recommended executing the docker-compose file in the project root to prevent dependency issues.

 ## Run Tests
 ```bash
 $ ./gradlew clean test --info